Why are my emails ending up in spam?

 • Keep recipient lists clean → only contacts with double opt-in.

-• Keep subject short & factual, no caps lock or emojis.
+• Keep the subject short & factual, no caps lock or emojis.

-• Mix text + images so the mail remains understandable even without images.
+• Mix text and images so the email remains understandable even without images.